neo4j-drivers/neotime/docs/source/date.rst

 ================

 A :class:`.Date` object represents a date in the `proleptic Gregorian Calendar <https://en.wikipedia.org/wiki/Proleptic_Gregorian_calendar>`_.
-Years between `0001` and `9999` are supported, with additional support for the `zero date` used in some contexts.
+Years between `0001` and `9999` are supported, with additional support for the "zero date" used in some contexts.

 Each date is based on a proleptic Gregorian ordinal, which models 1 Jan 0001 as `day 1` and counts each subsequent day up to, and including, 31 Dec 9999.
 The standard `year`, `month` and `day` value of each date is also available.